ast-al/rangeless/README.md

                         std::move(employees) )));
 ```

 How does this work?
-E.g. `fn::sort_by(projection_fn)` is a higher-order function that returns a unary function that takes inputs by value (normally passed as rvalue), sorts them by the user-provided projection, and returns them by value.
+E.g. `fn::sort_by(projection_fn)` is a higher-order function that returns a unary function that takes inputs by value (normally passed as rvalue), sorts them by the user-provided projection, and returns them by value (non-copying).

-`operator %`, invoked as `arg % unary_function`, is syntax-sugar, similar to F#'s operator `|>`, that enables structuring your code in top-down manner, consistent with the direction of the data-flow, similar to UNIX pipes.
+The nested call is syntactically heavy (even more so with multiline lambdas). `operator %`, pronounced "then", invoked as `arg % unary_function`, is syntax-sugar, similar to F#'s operator `|>`, that enables structuring your code in top-down manner, consistent with the direction of the data-flow, similar to UNIX pipes.
 It is implemented as:
 ```cpp
     template<typename Arg, typename F>
     auto operator % (Arg&& arg, F&& fn) -> decltype( std::forward<F>(fn)( std::forward<Arg>(arg)) )